- Who is SmartEnergy?

 - Can SmartEnergy shut off my power?

-No, only your local utility is authorized to turn off your power.
+No, only your local utility is authorized to turn off your power, except if you’re a customer in the state of Texas.

 Emergency or Power Outage